ReachFive/reachfive-sandbox-react/README.md

 # ReachFive React Sandbox

-This sandbox showcases how to use the ReachFive SDK along with two of its widgets in a SPA setup.
+This sandbox showcases how to use the ReachFive SDK along with two of its widgets in a SPA setup

 ## Requirements

 * Yarn